FFISupport/registry/README.md

 To get started with development, perform the following.
 If you've freshly bootstrapped from the CLI, skip directly to step 4.

-1. Clone this repository. `git clone <repository_url>`
+1. Clone this repository. `git clone https://github.com/FFISupport/registry.git`
-2. Enter the project folder. `cd <folder_name>`
+2. Enter the project folder. `cd registry`
 3. Install dependencies. `pnpm install`
 4. Copy the provided `.env.example` file to a `.env` file.
 Ensure this file isn't committed (it should already exist in the ignore.) `cp .env.example .env`
 5. Provide the environment variables as shown in your editor of choice. `nvim .env`
 6. Run the dev server. `pnpm dev`

-The project is configured with (mostly) Next.js defaults, and thus can be accessed at [http://localhost:3000] when the dev server is running.
+The project is configured with (mostly) Next.js defaults, and thus can be accessed at [http://localhost:3000]() when the dev server is running.

 The project is also configured to use Turbopack with Next.
 If you run into an issue with it, please file an issue with [Turbopack](https://github.com/vercel/turborepo).
 You can disable Turbopack usage by removing `--turbopack` in the `dev` script in the `package.json`.